Mitchell Pearce: Sydney Roosters (2007-2017)

 In May 2014, Pearce was given an infringement notice by police after he refused to leave a nightclub in Kings Cross after a female clubber complained about his actions.
-He was later fined $20,000 and given a 1 match suspension.
+He was later fined $20,000 and given a one match suspension.
 Pearce was later dropped from the New South Wales squad, where Canterbury-Bankstown Bulldogs halfback Trent Hodkinson took over his incumbent spot and by coincidence he scored the winning try in Game 2 to win the series for the Blues for the first time since 2005 as Pearce has never had an Origin series win.
 Pearce finished the 2014 NRL season with him playing in 26 matches and scoring 9 tries for the Roosters.

 In Round 21 of the 2015 NRL season against the Canterbury-Bankstown Bulldogs, Pearce became the youngest player in NRL history to play 200 career matches (at 26 years 115 days) as the Roosters won 38–28 at Sydney Football Stadium.
-Pearce was appointed co-captain of the Roosters and his side went on to win the Minor Premiership to bowed out in the Preliminary Final against the Brisbane Broncos when they were defeated 31–12 at Suncorp Stadium.
-Pearce finished the 2015 NRL season with him playing in 21 matches and scoring 1 try for the Roosters.
+Pearce was appointed co-captain of the Roosters and his side went on to win the Minor Premiership but bowed out in the Preliminary Final against the Brisbane Broncos when they were defeated 31–12 at Suncorp Stadium.
+Pearce finished the 2015 NRL season with him playing in 21 matches and scoring one try for the Roosters.

-After Pearce's controversial drunken Australia Day antics in January 2016 that were caught on video, Pearce was fined $125,000 by the NRL, suspended for 8-matches and lost his co-captaincy for the Roosters.
+After Pearce's controversial drunken Australia Day antics in January 2016 that were caught on video, Pearce was fined $125,000 by the NRL, suspended for 8 matches and lost his co-captaincy for the Roosters.
 Pearce later made his return for the Roosters in Round 8 against the Newcastle Knights, scoring a try in the 38–0 win at Sydney Football Stadium.
 Pearce was not selected for New South Wales for the 2016 State of Origin series, with selectors opting to put South Sydney Rabbitohs half Adam Reynolds at halfback.
-Pearce finished his rough 2016 NRL season with him playing in a career low 12 matches and scoring 1 try for the Roosters.
+Pearce finished his rough 2016 NRL season with him playing in a career low 12 matches and scoring one try for the Roosters.